fireduck64/jelectrum/README.md

 ----------------

-1) The inital blockchain sync is multithreaded and a good bit faster than the python implementation
+1) The inital blockchain sync is multithreaded and a good bit faster than the python implementation (2 - 3 days with a fast system and SSD)

 2) It is good to have multiple implementations of things in general